 If you are under 16, you can only work a certain number of hours a day, and you can’t work when you’re supposed to be at school or college:

-Important: Because of Coronavirus (Covid-19) restrictions, rules for children working have changed.
-Please contact the County Attendance Team for more information.
+Important: Because of Coronavirus (Covid-19) restrictions, rules for children working are subject to change.
+Find the latest information about employing children or contact the County Attendance Team for more information.